Model name: UNIVAC (Hib, rotavirus and pneumo model)

 Model name: Lives Saved Tool (LiST) (Hib, rotavirus and pneumo model)

-Modellers: Neff Walker, Yvonne Tam
+Modellers: Neff Walker, Yvonne Tam, and Emily Carter

 Institution: Johns Hopkins Bloomberg School of Public Health